 Residents and staff at Harry Priestley House, in Thorne, have joined thousands of people UK-wide in supporting Learning Disability Week (15-21 June).

-The Home, which is run by RMBI Care Co., provides residential care for adults with learning disabilities.
+The Home, provides residential care for adults with learning disabilities.

 Staff at the Home organised a week of fun activities to mark the week, including cupcake baking, a garden party and a picnic.
 The Home also launched the Harry Priestley House resident choir!